Chambéry: Transport

-The city an important railway and highway crossroads.

-Chambéry Airport serves Chambéry in the winter.
-The Chambéry-Challes-les-Eaux station provides rail connections, including a nonstop TGV service to Paris-Gare de Lyon.
-High-speed rail service also continues east along the Maurienne Valley and through the Fréjus Rail Tunnel to Turin and Milan, Italy.

-Synchro Bus is the local bus system.
+The city is served by Chambéry Airport, located 10 km north of the city centre.
+The airport only provides direct routes to the United Kingdom.
+Other nearby airports are Lyon-Saint Exupéry Airport, located 87 km south east and Geneva Airport, located 88 km north of Chambéry.

+The Chambéry-Challes-les-Eaux station provides rail connections.

 From 1892 to 1932, the Chambéry tramway, a narrow-gauge steam tram network, connected the town with its surroundings.

 Military

 Chambéry is home to the 13th Battalion of the Chasseurs Alpins.

 Demographics

-In 2020, 59,172 people lived in the city, while its metropolitan area had a population of 255,790.
+In 2022, 60,251 people lived in the city, while its metropolitan area had a population of 263,919.

 Vermouth

 Chambéry is an AOC region for Chambéry vermouth, where the Dolin and Routin brands are made.